cremich/promptz-mcp/README.md

 ### Tools

-- `promptz/list` - List available prompts from promptz.dev
+- `list_prompts` - List available prompts from promptz.dev

-  - Optional parameters: `limit` (number of prompts to return), `nextToken` (pagination token)
+  - Optional parameters: `cursor` (pagination token)
   - Returns a list of prompts with their names and descriptions

-- `promptz/search` - Search for prompts by name, description, or tags

-  - Required parameter: `query` (search term)
-  - Optional parameter: `limit` (number of prompts to return)
-  - Returns matching prompts with their names and descriptions

-- `promptz/get` - Get a specific prompt by ID or name
+- `get_prompt` - Get a specific prompt by name

-  - Required parameter: either `id` or `name`
+  - Required parameter: `name`
-  - Returns the complete prompt details including instruction, tags, and metadata
+  - Returns the prompt

 ## Development